lyhistory/lyhistory.github.io/docs/vuepress/docs/blockchain/cryptography/algebra_basic.md

 based on the definition of Rings, just add one more axioms, that it must obey :

 ∀ x,y ∈ R , xy=yx

+example:

+Rational numbers,

+Real numbers,

+Complex numbers,

+all the prime fields on vector space,

+Integer Rings,

+Zero Ring:

+{0} the additive identity&multiplicative identity is the same 0

+### 1.4 Sub Ring

+Two trivial example:

++ Zero Ring is sub ring of any Ring;
++ any Ring is the sub ring of itself

 ### 1.4 Euclidean algorithms (Basic and Extended)